toasterparty/metroid-prime-plandomizer/README.md

 to build.

 If that doesn't work, see the `randomprime` build instruction for more details.

-# Known Issues
-- Doors that connect rooms vertically (like under the statue in Hall of the Elders) cannot be changed from their default color.

 # Questions
 You can find me on various Metroid Prime Discord servers as toasterparty#9244